 No household should have to choose between paying for water and other bills.
 The WECR Caucus advocates both to improve current federal water assistance for low-income households and establish a permanent assistance program.
 The Low Income Household Water Assistance Program (LIHWAP) was established at the US Department of Health and Human Services (HHS), to provide assistance to low-income households in paying past due bills and rates for drinking water and/or wastewater services.
 Authorized in March 2021 through the American Rescue Plan Act, this temporary federal program is the first to support low-income water users in an effort to reduce the impact of water shutoffs during the COVID-19 pandemic.
 Funding for the program is currently set to run out at the end of 2023.

 We believe it is important to support LIHWAP as a bridge program until a permanent national low income water assistance program can be established because it supports debt reduction and helps maintain water services for low income populations.
 At the same time, we are advocating for improvements such as automatic enrollment and better communication and community outreach in order to ensure LIHWAP funding reaches those that need it the most.
-We are also strategically pushing to close data gaps on low-income needs and for the establishment of a permanent program at the United States Environmental Protection Agency.
+We are also strategically pushing to close data gaps on low-income needs and for the establishment of a permanent program at the U.S. EPA.

 Water Affordability